A personal HTTP server for serving one-time-use shell scripts

 cat <<EOF | curlbomb #!/bin/bash echo "I'm a script output from another script on another computer" EOF

-The shebang line (#!) is interpreted and automatically changes the interpreter the client runs:
+The shebang line is interpreted and automatically changes the curlbomb command:

 cat <<EOF | curlbomb #!/usr/bin/env python3 import this print("Hello, from Python!")
 EOF

-The above command connects to example.com over SSH (port 22 by default) and forwards the local curlbomb HTTP port to example.com:8080.
-The URL that curlbomb prints out uses the domain name of the ssh server instead of the local IP address.
-The SSH tunnel is left open for as long as curlbomb remains running.
-Any user on example.com will be able to fetch the resource from localhost:8080.
-However, by default, SSH does not open this up to the rest of the world.
-If you want any client to be able to connect to example.com:8080 you will need to modify the sshd_config of the server to allow GatewayPorts:
+The above command connects to example.com and forwards the curlbomb HTTP port to example.com:8080.
+Users on example.com will be able to fetch the resource from localhost:8080.
+If you want anyone in the world to be able to fetch example.com:8080 you will need to modify the sshd_config of the server to allow GatewayPorts: